jburzynski/TypeGenDocs/source/usingtypegen.rst

 Native property/field types
 ------------------------------

-Property/field types that can be represented by TypeScript built-in types will be automatically mapped to the corresponding TypeScript types.
-The mapping of C# to TypeScript files is presented below:
+Property/field types that can be represented by TypeScript primitive types will be automatically mapped to the corresponding TypeScript types.
+Default mapping of C# to TypeScript files is presented below:

 * *dynamic* -> *any*
 * *all C# built-in numeric and byte types* -> *number*
-* *string, char* -> *string*
+* *string, char, Guid* -> *string*
 * *bool* -> *boolean*
 * *object* -> *object*
-* *DateTime* -> *Date*
+* *DateTime, DateTimeOffset, TimeSpan* -> *Date*

 Additionally, any type that implements the *IDictionary* interface (or the *IDictionary* interface itself) will be mapped to TypeScript dictionary type.
 For example, *Dictionary<int, string>* will be mapped to *{ [key: number]: string; }*.

+There is an option to override the default mappings or create new [C# to TypeScript] type mappings by using the *customTypeMappings* option in the CLI or *GeneratorOptions.CustomTypeMappings* in the programmatical API.

 Complex property/field types
 ----------------------------